What are the Causes of Depression

 Though depression can affect any person at any point in their life regardless of economic standing, being in a financial situation certainly doesn’t help stabilize mental health.

 Many Houston physicians believe that depression results from a chemical imbalance in the brain.
 They often prescribe antidepressant medication, and many people find relief as a result.
 However, there is no reliable test to identify such chemical imbalances.
 It is unknown whether life experiences cause mood changes, which create brain chemistry changes, or whether it works in reverse.

 Mood disorders can be associated with physical events such as other diseases, physical trauma, and hormonal changes.
 A depressed person should always have a physical examination as part of the assessment process to determine the role of physical causes.

 Depression is a serious illness, not a harmless part of life.
 It’s a complex disorder with a variety of causes.
 It is not caused by just one thing but can result from a mix of factors, including genetic, chemical, physical, and sociological.
 This condition is also influenced by behavior patterns learned in the family and by cognitive distortions.

-You can get start now.
+You can get started now.
 Give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.

 Sign up to be notified of group and workshop dates.